 Starbucks recently embarked on

-with wireless access provider T-Mobile to offer pay-to-play wireless networking in Starbucks locations nationwide, expanding the reach of spotty regional access the company had already tried.
+a nationwide program with wireless access provider T-Mobile to offer pay-to-play wireless networking in Starbucks locations nationwide, expanding the reach of spotty regional access the company had already tried.
 Newbury Street Starbucks customers with PowerBooks and iBooks can now surf from their laptops as they sip their lattes — for a price.

 By comparison, Apple Specialist Tech Superpowers Inc. is promoting its NewburyOpen.net network — even going so far as to park

-that extends their network across the street from Starbucks, complete with warchalked windows to let net-savvy pedestrians know it’s a hot spot.
+a WiFi-boosting car that extends their network across the street from Starbucks, complete with warchalked windows to let net-savvy pedestrians know it’s a hot spot.
 What makes NewburyOpen.net exceptional is that it’s free, and offered by various Newbury Street businesses to help drive pedestrian traffic to their establishments.